hoplaahei/hoplaahei.github.io/_posts/2013-11-16-second-post.md

 ## Oven Omlette Recipe

-Oven omlette is convenient for geeks like me -- who are too glued to their computer to spend time cooking -- because it is:
+Oven Omlette is convenient for geeks like me -- who are too glued to their computer to spend time cooking -- because it is:

 - quick to make
 - made up of basic household ingredients